wp-plugins/woocommerce-shipment-tracking/readme.txt

 * English

 If you have created your own language pack, or have an update for an existing one, you can send [gettext PO and MO file](http://codex.wordpress.org/Translating_WordPress "Translating WordPress")
-[use](http://yithemes.com/contact/ "Your Inspiration Themes") so we can bundle it into YITH WooCommerce Order Tracking languages.
+[use](http://yithemes.com/contact/ "Your Inspiration Themes") so we can bundle it into WooCommerce Shipment Tracking languages.

 == Upgrade notice ==